peterhinch/micropython-async/v3/docs/SCHEDULE.md

 # 2. Overview

-The `schedule` function (`sched/sched.py`) is the interface for use with `uasyncio`.
+The `schedule` function (`sched/sched.py`) is the interface for use with `asyncio`.
 The function takes a callback and causes that callback to run at specified times.
 A coroutine may be substituted for the callback - at the specified times it will be promoted to a `Task` and run.

 The `schedule` function instantiates a `cron` object (in `sched/cron.py`).
 This is the core of the scheduler: it is a closure created with a time specifier and returning the time to the next scheduled event.
-Users of `uasyncio` do not need to deal with `cron` instances.
+Users of `asyncio` do not need to deal with `cron` instances.

 This library can also be used in synchronous code, in which case `cron`